rcywang/d-wave-demodoc/docs/research.rst

 In reality, both the total electronic angular momentum (:math:`L, S`) and atomic angular momentum (:math:`J, I`) are constantly changing; thus, atoms act more like a pendulum, switching between high- and low-field seeking states.
 Untrapped atoms do not interact with the field and fly out of the trap.

-All of the above (in this section) are in reference to the subfigures in :numref:`fieldseeking`.
+All the above (in this section) are in reference to the subfigures in :numref:`fieldseeking`.

 .. figure:: fieldseeking.png